An English-language newsletter at The University of Tokyo, Komaba Campus

 How many members leave the activity during the year?

-How much difference is there in the amount of commitment among members?
+Is there a difference in the amount of commitment among members?

 Usual Activities